Skip to main content

 • Liquidity needs: Review your finances carefully.
 Be sure that the money you’ve set aside for the annuity will not be needed elsewhere.
 Consider how much you have to invest.
 Are you contributing money to your annuity while balancing immediate expenses, or are you able to make a single, lump-sum contribution?

 • Tax implications and estate planning considerations: If you decide to withdraw money from your annuity before the age of 59½, you may be subject to a 10% early withdrawal penalty tax.
 Otherwise, taxes are deferred on annuities until the money is withdrawn.2 At Amica, you’re able to withdraw up to 10% of your account without penalty after the first year.
-Also, if your Required Minimum Distribution (RMD) is greater than the 10%, you can take that amount without penalty.

 The terms of your retirement annuity may depend on your estate.
 If you have a spouse, you may want to name them as a beneficiary.
 The death benefits associated with your annuity may allow for the payments to continue to your beneficiary after your death.2 It’s best to discuss any changes to your estate with a financial professional.